Froskekongen/MA8701/README.md

 `XX` hours, `YY` minutes and `ZZ` seconds.
 When the time limit has hit, the job will be killed.
 It's wise to set reasonable time limits for scheduling purposes.

+Here, we have provided a file `schedule_job.sh`, which contains an end-to-end training example on the epic cluster, using the image classifier in `simple_image_classifier/omniglot_classifier.py`.